Testing & Placement

 -

-This section is a questionnaire about your language experience in reading, writing, and speaking.
+This section consists of a brief questionnaire about students' language experience in reading, writing, and speaking.

 -